-Y’all, i come from a crazy place when it comes to young love.
-Ya see, i have the story of love birthed out of rock solid friendship at the ripe old age of 17.
-God dropped my true love on me when i was 15 and after a stint as BFFs, forever became the plan.
-So, i like to think i’ve got something to offer the new-to-love young ones out there.
-So tonight, while my two favorite young lovebirds celebrate their new beginnings, i pondered what i would tell them about true love…
+Tonight i’m thinking about my kids and wondering where love will find them in the coming years.
+They’re young…and true love is coming someday, somehow. i come from a crazy place when it comes to love.
+Ya see, God dropped my true love on me when i was 15 and after a stint as BFFs, forever became the plan.
+So, i like to think i’ve got something to offer the new-to-love young ones out there (and living in my casa, too).
+So tonight, i pondered what i would tell them about true love…here goes:

 1. Words should be written.

-These moments you’re experiencing NOW will never feel the same later.
+The moments you’re experiencing NOW will never feel the same later; the closest you can get is words written.
 It’s magic to re-read the words of first love.